-Editor’s Note: Alexandra Lamb, a doctoral student in the Learning, Leadership, and Education Policy program at the Neag School, prepared the following issue brief — in affiliation with the Center for Education Policy Analysis (CEPA) — about school districts that are introducing technology into classrooms through what are known as 1:1 programs.
+Editor’s Note: Alexandra J. Lamb, a doctoral candidate in the Learning, Leadership, and Education Policy program at the Neag School, prepared the following issue brief — in affiliation with the Center for Education Policy Analysis (CEPA) — about school districts that are introducing technology into classrooms through what are known as 1:1 programs.

 School districts across the nation are spending significant resources to introduce technology into classrooms, up to $19 billion nationwide in 2018.i Many districts use technology to individualize learning, increase student engagement, and improve equity.ii One popular way of implementing technology initiatives in schools is through 1:1 programs (pronounced “one to one”).
 These programs provide one device per student,iii most frequently a tablet or Google Chromebook.